Something Real (Phoebe Snow album): Aftermath

-At the time of the album's release, Snow would say of Something Real: “We’ve made our statement on this record: it's got the right amount of everything.
-But I want my next [album] to reduce the margin for error - [to have] strong powerful music...that expresses how I envision myself."
-Snow would abandon the recording of her second Elektra album after cutting six tracks which (Phoebe Snow quote:) "were just wrong.
+At the time of the album's release, Snow said: “We've made our statement on this record: it's got the right amount of everything.
+But I want my next [album] to reduce the margin for error—[to have] strong powerful music ... that expresses how I envision myself."
+Snow would abandon the recording of her second Elektra album after cutting six tracks which "were just wrong.
 They weren't who I am.
 I was like the gal singer who phoned her part in."
-Snow asked for release from her contract, recording what would be her final two studio albums: I Can't Complain (1998) and Natural Wonder (2003), for indie labels.
+Snow asked for release from her contract and recorded her final two studio albums, I Can't Complain and Natural Wonder, for independent labels.